d0t-d0t/BlKrTb/README.md

 KritaDefs.py:
   °Auto convert paint layer in fill layer
   °Auto convert Fill layers into VectorLayers
-  °Auto Rename layers depending on they place in the hierarchi tree and the alph inheritancy °Auto export Filllayers to a .svg file, with name, color and stroke informations ( color export is buggy,hue and saturation OK, but value is way too low)
+  °Auto Rename layers depending on they place in the hierarchi tree and they alpha inheritancy °Auto export Filllayers to a .svg file, with name, color and stroke informations ( color export is buggy,hue and saturation are OK, but value is way too low)
   Draft
   °Automatically upload a child alpha based on one or several parents alpha and operators (draft/buggy)